 The thyroid is a butterfly-shaped organ located in the lower front part of your neck.
 It’s one of several glands that comprise the endocrine system, and it secretes hormones responsible for literally every cell, tissue, and organ in the body.

 But a lot can go wrong with this gland, causing various thyroid-related problems throughout the body.
 For instance, some people develop hypothyroidism, a condition in which their thyroid does not secrete enough hormones—leading to extreme fatigue, depression, forgetfulness, and weight gain.
 Some people develop the opposite problem, hyperthyroidism, in which the thyroid secretes too many hormones.
 Symptoms of hyperthyroidism include irritability, nervousness, muscle weakness, vision problems, and sleep loss.
 It’s also possible to develop thyroiditis (thyroid swelling), a goiter (an enlarged gland), nodules (gland lumps) or thyroid cancer.
 These thyroid-related problems can be really damaging to a person’s overall health.

-Depending on the specific condition, traditional treatments for thyroid problems include medication, surgery, and radio iodine therapy.
-In some cases, a person has to take medication over the course of their life to keep a thyroid problem under control.
-Plain and simple, the average person doesn’t want to be on medication forever, which is one of the reasons so many people pursue natural alternatives to improve the health of their thyroid gland.
+Depending on the specific condition, traditional treatments for thyroid problems include medication, surgery, and radioiodine therapy.
+In some cases, a person has to take medication throughout their life to keep a thyroid problem under control.
+Of course, the average person doesn’t want to be on medication forever—which is one reason so many people are pursuing natural alternatives to improve the health of their thyroid gland.

 Clinical Research on Light Therapy Shows Positive Results for Thyroid Problems